Matematikoi/query-generator/README.md

 	1. fixing LLM issues (e.g., for Group By-Aggregation)
 	1. adding LIMIT 100 if the query returns too many rows

+We invite the user to run `pixi run main --help` to get documentation of all of the existing endpoints.

+The user can then run `pixi run main {endpoint} --help` to get documentation of each endpoint.

 ## Summary
-Just in case you just want the commands to run the examples:
+In case that you just want the commands to run the examples:

 ```bash
 pixi run main generate-db -c params_config/generate_db/tpcds_dev.toml